 Despite facing challenges in male-dominated fields, including imposter syndrome and financial barriers, Sophia remains determined to continue her STEM education.
 She is motivated by the belief that she can make a lasting impact in sustainable engineering and is committed to becoming a role model for other women in STEM.

-We are proud to support her academic journey with the See The Endless Possibilities STEM scholarship.
+We are proud to support Sophia on her academic journey with the See The Endless Possibilities STEM scholarship.

 Farrah Lenord is a first-year student at Kennesaw State University pursuing a Bachelor of Science in Biology with a Health Concentration.
 Her passion for science and healthcare runs alongside her dedication to leadership and community service.